 The Coronavirus Job Support Scheme (CJRS) will now remain open until 30 September 2021.

 The scheme will remain as it is until July when employers will contribute 10% and 20% in August and September – to reflect businesses being able to operate more normally from the end of June.

 Details of the extended scheme:

-- The scheme will provide a grant towards the cost of wages of 80%, capped at £2,500 per employee, per month (reviewed by the Government in January to decide whether economic circumstances are improving enough to ask employers to contribute more)
+- The scheme will provide a grant towards the cost of wages of 80%, capped at £2,500 per employee, per month – with contributions from employers of 10% in July and 20% in August and September

 - Employers will have to cover the costs of employer national insurance and pension contributions

 - Employers will also be allowed to top up employees wages, but there is no requirement for employers to contribute to the furlough wages